ModelEarth/community/README.md

 - Utilizes USEEIO Widgets and/or USEEIO APIs effectively
 - Installs easily using documented steps
 - Static frontend may be hosted for free using GitHub
-- Cost analysis accurately provides affordable options for hosting API's and Websockets<!--(Over $20/month, Under $20/month, Free!)-->
+- Cost analysis accurately provides affordable options for hosting<!--API's and Websockets (Over $20/month, Under $20/month, Free!)-->
 <br>

 <a href="challenge/registration/">Register to Participate</a> |